-PoMS is a long-term monitoring scheme and the value of the data it collects will increase as more years of recording are added.
-However, there have already been research outputs making use of data from PoMS, and more are in progress.
+PoMS is a long-term monitoring scheme and the value of the data it collects will increase as more survey years are added, facilitating use of the data in research, conservation and survey planning.

 Pollinator monitoring more than pays for itself

-• Breeze, T.D., Bailey, A.P., Balcombe, K.G., et al. 2021.
+- Breeze, T.D., Bailey, A.P., Balcombe, K.G., et al. (2021).
 Pollinator monitoring more than pays for itself.
 Journal of Applied Ecology 58: 44– 57.
 DOI: 10.1111/1365-2664.13755

 Widespread losses of pollinating insects in Britain